Course Information

 Training for a marathon swim takes dedication and a time.
 You will want to have a good yardage (or meter) base in the pool for endurance and make any stroke improvements while adding increased time in the open water to acclimate to colder water temperatures.

-We do work with swimmers who require assistance in planning their training for marathon swims.
-We offer written plans and training swims in the San Francisco Bay.
+We do work with swimmers who require assistance in planning their training for marathon swims, be it Lake Tahoe, the English Channel, San Francisco or elsewhere.

 Please contact us for more information.